 Besides appearing in the trial courts of Massachusetts, Attorney Methe has appeared in the appellate courts of Massachusetts numerous times in criminal cases that were appealed where he was not the trial lawyer.
 He has several victories, both in published and unpublished decisions.

 He has argued appeals in the Massachsetts Appeals Court over forty times after serious felony convictions.
-He has also argued at the Supreme Judicial Court of Massachusetts (the highest court in Massachusetts) four times after first-degree murder convictions.
-Attorney Methe currently has two first-degree murder appeals pending in the Supreme Judicial Court.
+He has also argued at the Supreme Judicial Court of Massachusetts (the highest court in Massachusetts) five times after first-degree murder convictions.
 In the federal courts, he has argued in the First Circuit Court of Appeals.

 Some of his successful published appellate decisions are:

 1. Commonwealth v.
 Conley, 43 Mass.
 App.
 Ct.
 385 (1997)

 2. Commonwealth v.
 McGee, 75 Mass.
 App.
 Ct.
 499 (2009)

 3. Commonwealth v.
 Davis, 83 Mass.
 App.
 Ct.
 484 (2013)

 4. Commonwealth v.
 Denton, 477 Mass.
 248 (2017)

 5. United States v.
 Isler, 429 F.3d 19 (2005)